BMX Simulator

 BMX Simulator is a racing video game designed by Richard Darling and released by Codemasters in 1986 for the Commodore 64.
 It is part of a series of games that includes ATV Simulator, Grand Prix Simulator, Professional Ski Simulator, and a sequel: Professional BMX Simulator.
-BMX Simulator was ported to the Amiga, Atari 8-bit family, Atari ST, Amstrad CPC, MSX, ZX Spectrum, Commodore Plus/4 and Commodore 16.
+BMX Simulator was ported to the Amiga, Atari 8-bit computers, Atari ST, Amstrad CPC, MSX, ZX Spectrum, Plus/4, and Commodore 16.

 Gameplay

 BMX Simulator is an overhead race game similar to the arcade video game Super Sprint.
 The player must race against another player, or the computer, around a series of seven different bicycle motocross (BMX) tracks.
 There is also a time limit to be beaten.
 Only two cyclists can compete in each race.
 The race can be viewed in slow-motion instant replay afterward.

 Reception

 Sinclair User called it "a classy conversion from the Commodore original" and a "full price game in budget clothing".

 ZX Computing said it was fun from start to finish, and rated it a Monster Hit.

+The game sold 345,423 copies.